bitpay/bitcore/packages/bitcore-node/docs/wallet-guide.md

 Go to Help -> Debug Window -> console tab

-Input generate command in the line to create 5000 BTC
+Input generate command in the line to create 5000 Blocks

 ```
 generate(5000)